emqx/cloud-docs/en_US/create/dedicated.md

    ![select_deployment_type](./_assets/create_serverless.png)

-4. Choose the appropriate specifications and configurations based on your needs.
+4. Choose the appropriate tier and configurations based on your needs.

    **Plan**: Choose the product plan.